lateralblast/parsec/README.md

   - Report if newer version is available
 - Security checks for defaults and kernel parameters
 - Mask customer information, WWNs, etc
+- Output in the following formats:
+  - Plain console text which can be piped into other applications
+  - Text table console output
+  - HTML output
+  - Wiki output
+- A Sinatra based webserver to serve up configs

 Usage
 -----